ariga/atlas/doc/md/guides/postgres/functional-indexes.md

 ---

 ### What are functional key parts?​​
-A functional index is an index in a database that is based on the result of a function applied to one or more columns of a single table.
+A functional index is an index in a database that is based on the result of a function applied to one or more columns in a table.
 Functional key parts can index expression values.
-Hence, functional key parts enable indexing values which are not stored directly in the table itself.
+Hence, functional key parts enable indexing values that are not stored directly in the table itself.

 ### When are functional indexes helpful?​
 Functional indexes are helpful in a PostgreSQL database when the query retrieves data based on the result of a function.
 This is particularly useful when the function requires high computational power to execute.